Aerial view of San Francisco from over the Russian Hill neighborhood. Credit: halbergman / iStock.

 Read Report Download text version

-These accomplishments would not have been possible without the dedication of the Mayor, Board of Supervisors, Planning and Historic Preservation Commissions, sister agencies, community partners, and Planning Department staff.
+Especially this year, our successful work would not have been possible without the dedication and support of the Mayor’s Office, the Board of Supervisors, the Planning and Historic Preservation Commissions, sister agencies, community partners, and Planning Department staff.
 Together, we’ve made strides toward a more inclusive, thriving San Francisco.

 Director of Planning